ranakun/bomb-dashboard-RanaSingh/README.md

-# 🪦Welcome to the Bomb.money ecosystem🪦
+# 🪦Welcome to the Bomb.money ecosystem, this is a fork of the original repo.
+I have added a dashboard to their original website.🪦

 Thanks for taking the time to contribute!
 You can start by reading our [Contribution guidelines](CONTRIBUTING.md) first.